Esteban-fn/SkyViewApp/README.md

 Icone do App:
 ![Icone do App](./screenshots/icone.png)

 Splashscreen do App:
 ![Splashscreen do App](./screenshots/splashscreen.png)

+Previsao do App:
 ![Previsao do App](./screenshots/previsao.png)

+Mapa do App:
 ![Mapa do App](./screenshots/mapa.png)

+QR-Code do App:
 ![QR-Code do App](./screenshots/qr_code.png)

+Sobre do App:
 ![Sobre do App](./screenshots/sobre.png)